 So easy!
-Steam green and white asparagus until tender, cut into short bite-size lengths, toss with rucola, shaved parmigiano, and season with evoo, sea salt and freshly ground black pepper.
+Steam green and white asparagus until tender, cut into 1-inch pieces, toss with rucola, shaved parmigiano, and season with olive oil, sea salt and ground black pepper.
 Drizzle with balsamic vinegar and top with prosciutto.

-Obligations for each weekend this month hasn’t allowed us any chance of checking out local asparagus festivals, so what do we do?
+Obligations each weekend this month hasn’t allowed a chance of checking out local asparagus festivals, so what do we do?
 We celebrate asparagus at home.
 Serve this outside on a warm sunny day and follow with grilled fish or roasted chicken.
-A bottle of chilled white wine is not optional!
+A bottle of chilled white wine optional!

 And if you happen to find yourself with more asparagus than you know what to do with

 When I’m feeling vegetarian, I make this asparagus lasagne with ricotta, soy milk bechamel (purchased from a health food store) and mushrooms in between the layers.